Birthing acupuncture: Is it part of your plan?

 At this time in your pregnancy, your body is already beginning to start putting the pieces together to have you and your baby prepare for labour and with acupuncture this sequence of events can occur more succinctly - working with your body to naturally cue itself.

 What does this mean?
 During acupuncture, specific points are needled that help your body to generate a signal for uterus to contract, thin and open your cervix to foster dilation, forcing the baby to drop and settle into the right position When all of these things align, labor will begin.

 Treatment frequency is practitioner dependent, but my personal favourite is to have a weekly appointment starting at 36 weeks until 40 weeks.
 This time period promotes the most favorable chances for you to go into labour spontaneously around your due date.
 If this date passes and there is no baby, I increase the frequency to 2-3 times in a week to encourage labour a little more and to avoid further medical interventions.

 At this point, if the process of labor begins it will normally take 24-48 hours after the treatment, in some cases, it can start earlier.

 It is common practice for a woman to see me for an appointment and go into labour 4-5 hours later.

 When consulting with an acupuncture practitioner it’s important to remember that when acupuncture is applied in this way, it is not overriding your body’s natural tendencies.
-Your Baby knows their birthday and sometimes we have to trust the process, however, women who have had regular acupuncture appointments prior to the big event, often have quicker, easier, less painful births often without further medical interventions and desired outcomes.
+Your Baby knows their birthday and sometimes we have to trust the process, however, women who have had regular acupuncture appointments prior to the big event, often have quicker, smooth, least painful births without the need of medical interventions and get the desired outcomes easily.

 If you live in the Calgary or surrounding area and are interested in learning more about our Pre-birth packages contact me at www.terrasana.ca or check out www.cefp.org or www.aborm.org for a qualified practitioner in your area.